 OSHA scissor lift training requirements can be impacted by changing safety rules and regulations.
 A key 2018 update from ANSI illustrates the need to have a knowledgeable training partner.
 When ANSI changed ANSI A92.22 Safe Use and A92.24 Training Standards for Mobile Elevating Work Platforms (MEWPs), new requirements were created for safety programs and risk assessments.

-CMO’s training courses have these important updates in place, so every employee keeps their compliance.
-It’s hard to keep track of changing safety legislation – let CMO do all the work for you!
+Our training courses have these important updates in place, so every employee keeps their compliance.
+As OSHA regulations for scissor lifts change, our course material changes right along with it!
+It’s hard to keep track of changing safety legislation – let CertifyMeOnline.net do all the work for you!

 OSHA Scissor Lift Safety Requirements

-The first step to getting behind the operating controls of a scissor lift, is to fully understand how to work with a scissor lift safely.
+The first step to getting behind the operating controls of a scissor lift is to fully understand OSHA regulations for scissor lifts.
 When fundamental safety practices are ignored, or simply unknown, scissor lifts can cause serious injuries and fatalities.
 To help prevent accidents involving scissor lifts, OSHA has created this handy guide outlining the top scissor lift hazards and how to comply with all OSHA scissor lift requirements.
 Through their own research, OSHA has found that the majority of scissor lift accidents have been the result of one or more of three main components: Fall Protection, Stabilization, and Positioning.

 Follow these top three safety standards fully, and you can prevent accidents: